 Here are nine smart withdrawal strategies that will help you avoid costly traps and maximize opportunity.
 And if you’re struggling to save for retirement, don’t fret.
 Check out our complete guide on how to save money fast to kick your retirement planning into high gear.

 The Bankrate Daily

-You have to take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
+You must take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
 31 in subsequent years.
 In other words, if you turn 70 1/2 in 2018, you have until April 1, 2019, to take your first RMD.

 Skeptical?
-Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 25 percent tax bracket: He’ll owe $4,500 in taxes.
+Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 24 percent tax bracket: He’ll owe $4,320 in taxes.
 If he withdraws the same amount from a Roth, he won’t pay a dime.
-But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 5 percent annually for another 10 years, it would grow to $29,320.
+But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 7 percent annually for another 10 years, it would grow to $35,409.
 Those earnings also would be tax-free when withdrawn from the Roth, whether by him or by his beneficiary.

 If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.